micmejia/bible-dump/NKJV/Isaiah/Isa 51.md

 My righteousness _is_ near, My salvation has gone forth, And My arms will judge the peoples; The coastlands will wait upon Me, And on My arm they will trust.

 ###### 6
 Lift up your eyes to the heavens, And look on the earth beneath.
-For the heavens will vanish away like smoke, The earth will grow old like a garment, And those who dwell in it will die in like manner; But My salvation will be forever, And My righteousness will not be [^b]abolished.
+For the heavens will vanish away like smoke, The earth will grow old like a garment, And those who dwell in it will die in like manner; But My salvation will be forever, And My righteousness will not be abolished.

 ###### 7
 "Listen to Me, you who know righteousness, You people in whose heart _is_ My law: Do not fear the reproach of men, Nor be afraid of their insults.